-Damage to the Bank's image and reputation could adversely affect its operation

-The image and reputation of financial enterprises are among their most valuable assets.
-The risk of damage to the Bank's image or reputation is present whenever it is the subject of discussion.
-Damage to its image or reputation could prompt the Bank's customers to direct their business elsewhere.
+Damage to the Bank's image and reputation could adversely affect its operation reputation could prompt the Bank's customers to direct their business elsewhere.
 This could have a negative impact on the Bank's business.
 Such damage could result, for instance, from business mistakes, violations of laws or regulations, errors of judgement and poor service or products offered.